rsheets/rexcel/vignettes/register-a-sheet.md

 Philosophy, at least in theory:

   * Don't error unless it's an invalid xlsx file.
-Try to do something useful.
+Try to do something useful, even if it's mostly informative messages about why something can't be read in.
-  * Read one file at a time.
-  * If a file exists, read it.
-  * Process only enough to create the minimal R object.
+  * Inner functions are typically of this form: `xlsx_read_*()`.
-  * Inner functions always take `path` to xlsx as primary or only argument.
+    * They always take `path` to xlsx as primary or only argument.
+    - They read from exactly one file.
+    - We have one to read every file that's there. *probably very untrue, in practice!*
+  * Process data read from xlsx files only enough to create the minimal R object.
   * Inner functions always return a single object.
-  * Why?
+  * Why all of this?
 So it's easy to "drop in" on a problematic xlsx or to work on `rexcel`.
 I find it hard to do this when low-level functions work with lists that combine different objects and objects that come from different files.
-If you haven't run a bunch of other internal code first (or if some of that failed), it's hard to get into the state you need to be in to troubleshoot.
+If you haven't run a bunch of other internal code first (or if some of that failed), it's hard to get into a good place for figuring out what's wrong.

 ### Example sheets